History of Sega: Dissolution of Sega Group and restructures (2020-present)

 Contrasting its losses brought forth by amusement operations in 2020, sales and critical reception of Sega's home console games improved; Metacritic named Sega the best publisher of the year in 2020.
 Of its 28 releases that year, 95% had "good" Metacritic scores (above 75/100), including two with "great" scores (above 90/100 for Persona 5 Royal and Yakuza 0), with an average Metacritic score of 81.6 for all 2020 Sega releases.
 Phantasy Star Online 2 was reported in 2021 to have made over 900 million dollars since its release in 2012.
 In 2022, Sega announced "Super Game", several high budget games that are expected to have 672 million dollars in lifetime sales, allocating about 200 million into its budget across three years.
 In 2023, Sega acquired the Finnish video game developer Rovio Entertainment, best known for the Angry Birds series, for US$776 million.
 Rovio will help Sega to continue to build their mobile presence worldwide.

 On April 24, 2023, 144 Sega of America employees announced plans to file a new union election under the new labor union, Allied Employees Guild Improving Sega (AEGIS), which is allied with the Communication Workers of America via CWA Local 9510.
 AEGIS represents workers from departments including marketing, quality assurance, development and localization, making it the first of its kind in the game industry in the United States.
 On July 10, 2023, it was announced that workers had voted 91–26 to form the union.
-AEGIS is undergoing certification with the National Labor Relations Board before going into bargaining.
+In November 2023, AEGIS filed an unfair labor practice after Sega proposed a plan to phase out temporary employees by February 2024, which would affect around 80 employees.

+Corporate layoffs and studio closures and sales

+Sega made a number of restructuring moves in the early 2020s.
+During the latter half of 2020, many of the financial gains Sega made in the earlier part of the year dissolved due to the impact of the COVID-19 pandemic on its Sega Entertainment division, which ran its arcades.
+That November, Sega Sammy sold 85.1% of its shares in the division to Genda Inc., though the Sega branding and coin-operated machines continued to be used in arcades.
+Arcade game development was unaffected by the sale.
+By January 2022, Sega sold the remaining portion of this division to Genda.

 In May 2023, Sega announced that 121 employees at Relic Entertainment had been made redundant to focus on cored franchises.
 That same year, Sega cancelled their upcoming shooter Hyenas and began restructuring its British and European operations.
 At The Game Awards 2023, Sega announced an initiative to revive many of its dormant franchises, beginning with new Crazy Taxi, Golden Axe, Jet Set Radio, Shinobi and Streets of Rage games.
 The Washington Post characterized the announcement as a return to Sega's 1990s "bohemian" and "countercultural" spirit.
 The co-CEO, Shuji Utsumi, said Sega wanted to "show edginess and a rebellious mindset", and that the industry was now large enough to sustain its less conventional games.
-In November 2023, AEGIS filed an unfair labor practice after Sega proposed a plan to phase out temporary employees by February 2024, which would affect around 80 employees.